Russia: Alexei Navalny to spend over 2.5 years in prison | DW | 02.02.2021

-Kremlin critic Alexei Navalny is set to spend two years and eight months in a penal colony for violating the terms of his probation linked to a 2014 ruling.
-He slammed the process as a bid to "intimidate" the public.
+Russian opposition leader Alexei Navalny is set to spend two years and eight months behind bars for violating the terms of his probation linked to a 2014 ruling.
+He decried the trial as a bid to "intimidate" the public.

-A Russian court ordered on Monday the opposition leader Alexei Navalny is set to spend two years and eight months behind bars for violating the terms of his probation over a 2014 money laundering case.
+Opposition leader Alexei Navalny is set to spend two years and eight months behind bars, after a Russian court sentenced him on Monday for violating the terms of his probation over a 2014 money laundering case.
 While the ruling calls for a 3.5-year prison term, the court will shorten the sentence due to the 10 months Navalny had spent under house arrest.

 The ruling on Alexei Navalny comes after a tense hearing at a Moscow courthouse.
 Navalny and other government critics reject the claims of violating parole and describe the process as an attempt to silence him.